haflidif/terraform-azure-plan/README.md

 - `tf_version` - (Optional) The version of Terraform to use.
 Defaults to the latest version.
 - `tf_var_file` - (Optional) The variable file to use.
 Defaults to `terraform.tfvars`.
 - `tf_state_file` - (Optional) The state file to use.
 Defaults to `terraform.tfstate`.
+- `az_resource_group` - (Required) The name of the Azure Resource Group to use for the remote backend.
 - `az_storage_account_name` - (Required) The name of the Azure Storage Account to use for the remote backend.
 - `az_storage_container_name` - (Required) The name of the Azure Storage Container to use for the remote backend.
 - `az_storage_key` - (Required) The key to use for the remote backend.